-Students wishing to transfer credit from two-year or four-year institutions should review material on "Transfer of Credits" in the General Information section of this Bulletin.
-Transfer students pursuing a baccalaureate degree in the School of Agricultural & Environmental Sciences must earn at least 50 percent of the credit hours required for the degree at Alabama A&M University.
+Students wishing to transfer credit from two-year or four-year institutions should review material on "Transfer of Credits" in the GENERAL INFORMATION section of the Bulletin.
+Transfer students pursuing a baccalaureate degree in the School of Agricultural & Environmental Science must earn at least 50 percent of the credit hours required for the degree at Alabama A&M University.